donghou-lab/donghou-lab.github.io/resources.md

 &bull;&nbsp;Battery test channels<br>
 &bull;&nbsp;Biologic potentiostats<br>
 &bull;&nbsp;Ball mill<br>
-&bull;&nbsp;Box furnace, tube furnaces, vacuum ovens<br>
+&bull;&nbsp;Box furnaces, tube furnaces, vacuum ovens<br>
 <hr>
 <b><em>Shared facilities at Clemson</em>:</b><br>
 <b>Advanced Materials Innovation Complex (AMIC)</b><br>
 <a href="https://cecas.clemson.edu/amic/">AMIC</a> is a proposed new building that establishes Clemson University as a serious R-1 institution in support of the Clemson Elevate strategic plan.
 It will be the University’s most technologically advanced facility.
 Our lab will begin to move to AMIC at the end of 2025.<br>
 <br>
 <b>Advanced Materials Research Laboratory (AMRL)</b><br>
 <a href="https://www.clemson.edu/cecas/research/facilities.html">AMRL</a> is an innovative campus and technology park located in Anderson, South Carolina.
 It is a state-of-the-art facility that houses internationally recognized research programs in optoelectronics, chemistry, and materials science.
-It houses the nation’s most outstanding <a href="https://www.clemson.edu/research/division-of-research/core-facilities/emf/capabilities/index.html">Electron Microscopy Facilities</a> (EMF) and <a href="https://www.clemson.edu/centers-institutes/comset/index.html">Center for Optical Materials Science and Engineering Technologies</a> (COMSET), offering professional services to private industry and academic clients.
-Ready access to transmission electron microscopy (TEM), scanning electron microscope (SEM), X-ray photoelectron spectroscopy (XPS), raman spectroscopy, and many others.<br>
+It houses the nation’s most outstanding <a href="https://www.clemson.edu/research/division-of-research/core-facilities/emf/capabilities/index.html">Electron Microscopy Facilities</a> (EMF) and the <a href="https://www.clemson.edu/centers-institutes/comset/index.html">Center for Optical Materials Science and Engineering Technologies</a> (COMSET), offering professional services to private industry and academic clients.
+Ready access to transmission electron microscopy (TEM), scanning electron microscope (SEM), X-ray photoelectron spectroscopy (XPS), Raman spectroscopy, and many others.<br>
 <br>
 <b>MSE Characterization and Processing Center</b><br>
 Our department provides analytical and physical testing, manufacturing, fiber extrusion, and processing support and services.
 Ready access to Panalytical Aeris XRD,